-Since the NCCPE launched in 2008, much has changed.
+Since the National Co-ordinating Centre for Public Engagement (NCCPE) launched in 2008, much has changed.
 Demands for greater impact from research, for a more 'relevant' curriculum, the introduction of student fees and the economic crisis are all having a profound effect on the relationship between universities and society.

 How will universities change and be changed?
 What does society expect from universities and how might these expectations be met?

 To answer these questions the NCCPE commissioned a consultation to consider the future of the engaged university.
 During 2013 over 200 people got involved, including community based organisations, cultural organisations, charities, higher education staff and students.

 The consultation was launched at Engage 2012, where over 100 people gathered together to hear ten visions of the engaged university of the future from those who work with universities, and would like to see them change.
 This was followed by a lively discussion about how the future of the engaged university might be transformed.